Saltfish fritters on a plate

 Image of saltfish fritters on a white plate with a green tea towel beside it.

-In the Caribbean today, salt fish is a popular ingredient and you can find it featured in lots of different recipes.
-The most commonly known one being ackee and saltfish, the national dish of Jamaica.
-Across the Caribbean saltfish is often sautéed with herbs like thyme, onions, tomatoes and spicy pepper and is served with rice, fried dumplings or hard food (as it’s known in Jamaica) which is a term that refers to yam, green banana, plantain, sweet potato, pumpkin, cassava, and others.
+In the Caribbean today, saltfish is a popular ingredient and you can find it featured in lots of different recipes.
+The most commonly known is ackee and saltfish, the national dish of Jamaica.
+Across the Caribbean saltfish is often sautéed with herbs like thyme, onions, tomatoes and spicy pepper and is served with rice, fried dumplings or hard food which is a term that refers to vegetables like yam, green banana, plantain, sweet potato, pumpkin and cassava.

 Saltfish is also often made into fritters where the flaked fish is mixed into a spicy batter and then deep-fried.
 Caribbean fritters are also referred to as accras, and most Caribbean countries have their own version.
 Each country typically uses herbs, hot pepper, and green onions, but may differ in the amount of flour or baking powder used in the recipe.
 The concept of accras is said to have been introduced to the region by enslaved Africans.